MathieuCrosnier/Projet_MLOps/README.md

 -	max_A: maximum bookmaker odd for away team win,
 -	full_time_result: the final result of the match.

-Data is taken from https://www.football-data.co.uk/data.php website.
+Data is taken from https://www.football-data.co.uk/data.php website and stored through csv files in the folder [API/input_data/matches_results](https://github.com/MathieuCrosnier/Projet_MLOps/tree/main/API/input_data/matches_results).

+When starting up the API, this table is updated with the potential new matches results.
 #### FIFA

 This table contains the information about the teams for the seasons and divisions available: